Optogenetic System

 1. Order the solder free paste, refrigerate it at 4-8°C.

-3. Connect a dispensing blunt tip luer Lock needle to the luer taper of the solder syringe.
+3. Connect a dispensing blunt tip luer lock needle to the luer taper of the solder syringe.

-8. You can also fix the board onto soldering clampand use hot air iron to heat up the paste to reach its melting point
+8. You can also fix the board onto soldering clamp and use hot air iron to heat up the paste to reach its melting point.

-12. Test the LEDs using a proper current regulated power source or LED driver
+11. Test the LEDs using a proper current regulated power source or LED driver

-13. Do not stare while operating LED.
+12. Do not stare while operating LED.
 May be harmful to the eyes.

 LED Cooling and top mount of optogenetic LEDs panel

 Running high power LEDs requires a cooling system to dissipate the heat produced inside the LEDs.
 In our setup cooling is already achieved by mounting the LED directly to a finned aluminum heat sink with a running air flow to extract the heat from the heatsink enclosure.
+The assembly of this is covered in more detail in the heatsink installation section.

 Heatsink-cooling.PNG